GrofGraf/laravel-pdf-merger/README.md

 $merger->setFileName('merger.pdf');
 ```

-At the end finnish process with `merge` method and use one of the output options for the merged PDF.
+In the end, finnish process with `merge` or `duplexMerge` method and use one of the output options for the merged PDF.
+The difference bwetween two methods is, that `duplexMerge` adds blank page after each merged PDF, if it has odd number of pages.

 Available output options are:
   * `inline()`
   * `download()`